mtacker/snowflake-demo/02_github_actions_setup.md

 Summary of Steps:
 - Setup Snowflake Trial Accounts (DEV/QA/PRD)
 - Laptop configurations (VS Code, Snowflake CLI, ```gh``` for managing secrets)
-- Build a deployment database for integration with Github
+- Run a script to create a deployment database in Snowflake for local git repository
-- ```.env``` file for ease of secrets management
+- Configure a ```.env``` file for ease of secrets management
-- Github setups (personal access token and secrets)
+- Github setups (create a personal access token and add secrets)
-- Script to enable Snowflake to connect to your github repo
+- Run a script to connect Snowflake to your remote git repo

 ## Step 1: Create Snowflake trial accounts